shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Select the order whose delivery slip you want to print
+2. Select the order which delivery slip you want to print.

    .. image:: orders/select-order.png

 3. If you haven't already done so, create an order shipment.

-   See `Creating an Order Shipment`_
+   See `Creating an Order Shipment`_.
 4. Click `Printouts` tab on the left-hand side of the screen

 ..   .. image:: orders/print-button.png